Chisomnwa/CDE_Capstone_Project/README.md

 ## Methodology

-Now, to the methodoly used to complete this project.

-* **Docker** was used to host **Airflow**, which is the orchestration tool used in this project.
+Having carefully assessed the requirements, **Docker** was used to host **Airflow*, which served as the orchestration tool for this project.

-* The entire dataset was extacted from the Country REST API and stored in parquet format in **Amazon S3** for future extensibility.
+The dataset was extracted from the Country REST API and stored in Parquet format in **Amazon S3**  to ensure future extensibility.

-* The revelant columns were extracted from the raw data and loaded into a **Redshift** table whci was used as the Data Warehouse/Database.

-* **dbt** was used to model the transformed dta into Fact and Dimension tables.
+Relevant columns were then selected from the raw data and loaded into a **Redshift**  table, which functioned as the Data Warehouse. **dbt** was utilized to model the transformed data into `Fact` and `Dimension tables`, enabling efficient querying.

-* **Terraform** was used as an Infrastructure as Code to provision all the resources used in AWS.
+Additionally, **Terraform** was employed as an Infrastructure as Code (IaC) tool to provision all necessary AWS resources.

 ## Project Architecture
 ### Overview